 You can use your findings either to adjust the current project (maybe sub in a new piece of content) or to improve future syndication projects.

 Luckily, you don’t have to manage all of this on your own.
 TechnologyAdvice has several options for outbound content syndication, but we also work with you to create a full-service lead generation plan.
 It works like this: you tell us precisely what kind and how many leads you want, and we use a variety of marketing tactics and channels to get them.
 Sound good?
-Get in touch below.
+Let’s get started today.